wso2/docs-ei/en/micro-integrator/docs/references/connectors/salesforce-rest-connector/sf-access-token-generation.md

    # Salesforce Access Token Generation

 First, we will create a Salesforce App and obtain the OAuth 2tokens from Salesforce REST API.

 You can create a Salesforce account (developer edition) and create a connected App.

-1. Log in to Salesforce after verifying your account, with the newly created credentials.
+1. Log in to the [Salesforce developer portal](https://developer.salesforce.com/signup) after verifying your account, with the newly created credentials.
 In the upper-right corner, select **Setup**.

 2. Navigate to **Apps** > **App Manager** and click on the **New Connected App**.<br>
    <img src="../../../../assets/img/connectors/new-connected-app.png" title="Add new connected app" width="800"/>